 We will include the fair value of our liabilities as part of our NAV calculation.
 We expect that these liabilities will include the fees payable to the Advisor and the Dealer Manager, any accrued performance participation payable to the Special Limited Partner, accounts payable, accrued operating expenses, property-level mortgages, any portfolio-level credit facilities and other liabilities.
 All liabilities will be valued using widely accepted methodologies specific to each type of liability.
 Liabilities related to stockholder servicing fees will be allocable to a specific class of shares and will only be included in the NAV calculation for that class.
 Our debt will typically be valued at fair value in accordance with GAAP.
-For purposes of calculating our NAV, the organization and offering expenses paid by the Advisor through the first anniversary of the date on which we break escrow in this offering will not be recognized as expenses or as a component of equity and reflected in our NAV until we reimburse the Advisor for these costs.
+For purposes of calculating our NAV, neither (1) organization and offering expenses paid by the Advisor through December 21, 2019, the first anniversary of the date on which we broke escrow in this offering, nor (2) operating expenses paid by the Advisor, incurred by us during the period July 13, 2017 (date of initial capitalization) through December 31, 2018, will be recognized as expenses or as a component of equity and reflected in our NAV until we reimburse the Advisor for these costs.

-The independent valuation advisor will prepare quarterly valuations for our investment-level debt.
 The Advisor's valuation of each investment's liabilities, including any third-party incentive fee payments or deal terms and structure will not be reviewed by the independent valuation advisor or appraised.